Eclectic Spacewalk #5 - Skin In The Game

 “Do not pay attention to what people say, only what they do, and to how much of their necks they are putting on the line.”
 That is the only real “rational agent” in a system - survival.

-Systemic Learning is not from individuals learning, but evolution through selection!
+Systemic Learning is not from individual learning, but evolution through selection!

-The people, or groups of people, on the right of the graphic are who we should be putting pressure on, as well as creating systems that effectively make it hard, if not impossible, to NOT have Skin In The Game!
+The people, or groups of people, on the right of the graphic are who we should be putting pressure on.
+We should also be creating systems that effectively make it hard, if not impossible, to NOT have Skin In The Game!

 What Lindy Told Us—

-“The Lindy Effect” is another heuristic popularized by the author, that tells the story of Broadway actors predicting how long a play would last on the most famous theatrical street in the US.
+“The Lindy Effect” is another heuristic popularized by the author that tells the story of Broadway actors predicting how long a play would last on the most famous theatrical street in the United States.

-It loosely said that the future life expectancy of the play (in days), or how long it was “On Broadway,” was double the number of days it had already lasted on Broadway.
-An example being, Book of Mormon has ran for 100 days, so the heuristic would be that Book of Mormon would run for 100 more days.
+It loosely said that the future life expectancy of the play (in days), or how long it would play “On Broadway,” was double the number of days it had already lasted on Broadway.
+Book of Mormon, for example, has run for 100 days, so the heuristic would be that Book of Mormon would run for 100 more days.
 And on, and on…

-When something is “Lindy Proof,” “Is Lindy,” or “Lindy compatible” it shows that something seems to belong to the class of things that have proven to have the following property: “That which is “Lindy” is what ages in reverse, i.e. its life expectancy lengthens with time, conditional on survival.”
+When something is “Lindy Proof,” “Is Lindy,” or is “Lindy compatible” it shows that something seems to belong to the class of things that have the following property: It ages in reverse-- i.e., its life expectancy lengthens with time, conditional on survival.”

-This has incredibly profound consequences to our modern world view Taleb says, “thanks to Lindy, no expert is the final expert anymore and we don not need meta-experts judging the expertise of experts one rank below them.
-We solves the “turtles all the way down” problem.
+This has incredibly profound consequences for our modern world view Taleb says, “thanks to Lindy, no expert is the final expert anymore and we do not need meta-experts judging the expertise of experts one rank below them.
+We solve the “turtles all the way down” problem of infinite regress.
 Fragility is the expert, hence time and survival are our guideposts of success.”

-Taleb finishes his 5th installment of the Incerto, with the below maxim - via negativa style - to summarize the “Lindy Effect,” “Antifragile,” “Black Swans,“ in culmination with “Skin In The Game.”
+Taleb finishes his 5th installment of the Incerto, with the maxims below - via negativa style - to summarize the “Lindy Effect,” “Antifragile,” “Black Swans,“ in culmination with “Skin In The Game.”